GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 The complaint of a sinner.
 Where righteousnes doth say 123

-The humble sute of sinnar.
+The humble suit of a sinner.
 O Lord of whom I do depend 112–113

 The lamentation of a sinner.
 O Lord turn not away thy face Anonymous 119–120